GU4243-ADS/spring2018-project1-clairekong/README.md

 ---
 # Introduction

 In this exploratory analysis, the work of three masters of horror novel/poem will be examined.
 The analysis tries to find out who wrote the scariest novels/poems.
-Three authors, namely Edgar Allan Poe, Mary Wollstonecraft Shelley and Howard Phillips Lovecraft???are popular horror authors in their time and in their countries.
+Three authors, namely Edgar Allan Poe, Mary Wollstonecraft Shelley and Howard Phillips Lovecraft, are popular horror authors in their time and in their countries.

 ![Let's get started](/Users/Clairiakong/Desktop/Spooky.PNG)